 Are you allowed to ask job applicants about criminal records?

-Under the Rehabilitation of Offenders Act (ROA) 1974, even though job applicants are afforded certain protection against disclosing spent convictions, employers are still entitled to ask applicants to disclose details of any unspent convictions as part of their recruitment process, while ensuring any recruitment discrimination risks are mitigated.
+Employers are entitled to ask applicants to disclose details of any unspent convictions as part of their recruitment process.

 The type of DBS check that an employer can request will depend on the level of disclosure required for the position applied for.
 However, all employers can ask for a basic check of a candidates’ criminal record.
 This will show any unspent convictions and conditional cautions.